Lastaapps/ctu-bi-pjp/README.md

 sudo apt install llvm llvm-dev clang git cmake zlib1g-dev
 ```

+For OpenSuse it will be most likely called `llvm-devel`.

 ### LLVM version

 Recommended version is version (9,) 10, 11 or 12 (currently latest).
 Older version may require changes.